LiorSinai/liorsinai.github.io/_posts/2023-01-04-denoising-diffusion-3-guidance.md

 end
 {% endhighlight %}

-We need to update the training loop so that it can randomly set labels to that of the empty set $\emptyset$.[^p_losses] This `train!` function from [part 1](/coding/2022/12/03/denoising-diffusion-1-spiral#training) is extended as follows:
+The training loop needs to be updated so that it can randomly set labels to that of the empty set $\emptyset$.[^p_losses] This `train!` function from [part 1](/coding/2022/12/03/denoising-diffusion-1-spiral#training) is extended as follows:
 {% highlight julia %}
 using Flux: DataLoader